Strafe153/OrderMinimalApi/README.md

 # OrderMinimalApi
-### An ASP.NET Core Minimal Api using MongoDB as the database.
+### An ASP.NET Core Minimal Api with MongoDB serving as the database.

 ## What Can It Do?
 * CRUD operations with the Order entity